 Our unaudited condensed consolidated financial statements and the related notes included elsewhere in this report are prepared in accordance with U.S. GAAP.
 The preparation of these unaudited condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Our critical accounting policies, judgments and estimates are disclosed in our 2021 Annual Report on Form 10-K, as filed with the SEC.
-There have been no significant changes to these policies during the six months ended July 1, 2022.
+Our critical accounting estimates are disclosed in our 2022 Annual Report on Form 10-K, as filed with the SEC.
+There have been no significant changes to these estimates during the six months ended June 30, 2023.

 ACCOUNTING PRONOUNCEMENTS